brc7/brc7.github.io/_posts/2021-04-11-near-neighbor-problems.md

 For example, suppose we return 100 points from the dataset as neighbors in a product recommendation engine.
 A reasonable expectation is that the 10 best (nearest) products appears somewhere in our 100 search results.
 Unfortunately, the theoretical problem statements are difficult to relate to our real-world expectations from the system.
 For this reason, we often evaluate algorithms using a metric called "Recall of X at Y" (RX@Y).
 RX@Y is the fraction of the closest X neighbors that appear in the first Y search results.
 The values of X and Y are application-dependent.
 Search engines often use R10@100, while NLP applications like question-answering use R10@10 or even R1@1.

-To make it more concrete, consider the performance of Algorithm A and Algorithm B in the figure below [5].
-If our latency budget is 0.75ms, we can get 96% recall with Algorithm A or 98% recall with Algorithm B.
+To make it more concrete, consider the performance of Algorithm A and Algorithm B in the figure below.[^5] If our latency budget is 0.75ms, we can get 96% recall with Algorithm A or 98% recall with Algorithm B.

 <img src="/assets/img/2020-04-11/2020-04-11-JANN.png" style="display:block; margin-left: auto; margin-right: auto;" width="400">